emqx/cloud-docs/en_US/deployments/byoc_prerequisite.md

 # Deployment Prerequisites

-Before deploying EMQX Cloud Bring Your Own Cloud (BYOC), make sure to complete the following preparations:
+Before deploying EMQX Platform Bring Your Own Cloud (BYOC), make sure to complete the following preparations:

 - Familiarize yourself with the basic concepts of public cloud services and network structures, such as VPC, subnet, ECS, etc.
-- Have a public cloud account and an EMQX Cloud account.
+- Have a public cloud account and an EMQX Platform account.
 - Prepare relevant cloud resources and cloud account permissions.
 - Set up the deployment bootstrap environment.
 - Prepare a domain name and the corresponding TLS/SSL certificate for EMQX service.
-- Prepare an EMQX Cloud BYOC license.
+- Prepare an EMQX BYOC license.

 ## Account Preparation

-The EMQX Cloud BYOC deployment will be created in your cloud account.
+The EMQX BYOC deployment will be created in your cloud account.
 If you do not have a corresponding public cloud account, you can create an account according to the official documentation of the cloud platform you preferred, for example:

 - [Create an AWS account in your organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_create.html)
 - [Create a Google Cloud Platform account](https://cloud.google.com/docs/get-started)